siggame/Cadre/megamineraiPrep.md

 When preparing each client for competitors you will need to do a few things.
 You'll need to repeat these steps for every `Joueur.language/`, where `language` can be any of the programming languages

-1. Delete the `_creer/` directory.
-It's just templates to generate code.
-Competitors do not need that.
+1. Delete the `_creer/` directory, and the `_dossier.data` file if it exists.
+They are just templates to generate code.
+Competitors do not need that, as we should have already generated the files for them.
 2. Delete all other game directories in `games/` besides the game you are preparing this client for.
 3. Update in `testRun` the line `./run GAME_NAME ...` replacing GAME_NAME with the game's name.
 4. Update `README.md` replacing all GAME_NAMEs in there with the game name.
 Pay attention to casing, as `game_name` is probably the lowercased version of the game name (usually representing directory names).